top of page

 SCFH EVENTS

-Most events are free and have a limited number of openings.
+All events are free and open to the public.
 Pre-registration with the Town of Fountain Hills is required.
-Click on the course number to register.
+Scroll through the activities below and click on the course number to register.
+Sign up soon as most events have a limited number of openings.

 HINT: For mobile devices, this page is best viewed with "Request Desktop Site".